whitsitt/joe/content/2022-02-26-move-to-hugo.md

   - svg-icons
   - npm
   - node
-  - blog
+type: post
 description: Thoughts and notes about moving to Hugo from GatsbyJS
 image: images/francesco-mazzoli-0xh3QPqcfKM-unsplash.jpg
 featured_image: true
-redirect_from:
+aliases:
   - /posts/2022-02-26-move-to-hugo/
 ---
 With this post, I can say that I have successfully completed moving my website from [GatsbyJS](https://www.gatsbyjs.com/) to [Hugo](https://gohugo.io/) and in the process did some neat things with it.

 First off, a quick note about why Gatsby wasn't quite right for this website.
-[The last move was from Jekyll to Gatsby](hello-gatsby) and a lot of what originally drove that transition was getting away from Ruby and starting to investigate decoupled websites as it related to Drupal which I use for work.
+[The last move was from Jekyll to Gatsby](hello-gatsby.md) and a lot of what originally drove that transition was getting away from Ruby and starting to investigate decoupled websites as it related to Drupal which I use for work.
 Well, though I got away from Ruby when it came to this website, I still maintain other Jekyll sites and old Drupal themes built on top of Ruby, so it is still a part of my life.
 When it came to investigating decoupled websites, I learned that I shouldn't bring my work home.
 At least for the short term, that kind of work and investigation has been postponed at work and without the need at home, I wasn't motivated to dive into it on my own time.
 Gatsby is a very versatile tool, but this website doesn't need all of that.

 As for why I chose to move to Hugo, a lot of it is based on Hugo's out-of-the-box nature.
 I have previous experience getting started with with a Hugo site and the functionality I have come to expect for a blog is already there waiting to be wired up with a couple template snippets.
 With that said, Hugo only goes so far and I am sure there will be a time when it doesn't go far enough for my liking.
 Finally, I want to note that the blend of templating, raw HTML/JS and markdown in Hugo is similar to Jekyll and something I prefer over the `dangerouslySetInnerHTML` and GraphQL type stuff of Gatsby.